NEW!

 Applicants’ research interests should be in line with the IAG’s aims and objectives (see Home page).
 The application will include: a summary of the proposed work programme; the purpose and objectives of the proposed mobility activities; publications, reports or products from work relevant to the application; a letter of recommendation from an established researcher in the field of geosciences; and a letter of invitation from the host institution (where relevant).

 An application form can be downloaded here.
-The closing date for applications is 31 October 2024.
+The closing date for applications has been extended to 31 January 2025.

 Winners of the IAG Early Career Researcher 2024 Award